HGuillemet/gradle-javacpp-libextract/README.md

 Javassist to determine the JavaCPP classes the applications depends on (that is, the classes annotated with `@org.bytedeco.javacpp.Properties`) and extract only the necessary native libraries.
 An extraction can be performed for each source set.
-The plugin exposes an extension called `libraryExtractions` which must contain one configuration for each source set.
+The plugin exposes an extension called `libraryExtraction` which must contain one configuration for each source set.
-The configurable options are the target directory (mandatory) and whether the directory must be cleared before being populated or not (default is false).
+The configurable options are the target directory (mandatory), whether the directory must be cleared before being populated or not (default is false), and a list of additional classes, not belonging to the source set, to inspect with Javassist.
+For each such configuration, a task called `<sourceSet>ExtractLibraries` (e.g.`mainExtractLibraries`) is created.

 The `gradle-javacpp-platform` plugin is automatically applied in order to limit the dependencies to the host platform.
-For each of such configuration, a task called `<sourceSet>ExtractLibraries` (e.g.`mainExtractLibraries`) is created.

 Examples are shown below: